Oh shoot. Dang. Darn. Baby has picked up some new vocabulary and wouldn’t it be great if they hadn’t?

 It doesn’t matter whether it’s positive or negative reinforcement, reacting is likely to lead to more swearing, not less.

 Swear words are powerful!
 We use them to express strong emotions and communicate those emotions to others.
-When a toddler hears one, he’s likely to want to try it out for themselves.
-In that case, giving him a different word to use can help.
+When a toddler hears one, they're likely to want to try it out for themself.
+In that case, giving them a different word to use can help.